AI-MickyJ/Mixture-of-Agents/README.md

     B --> C[GPT-4 Agent]
     B --> D[Claude Agent]
     B --> E[Gemini Agent]
-    C --> F[Aggregate Responses]
+    C --> F[Aggregation & Peer Review]
     D --> F
     E --> F
-    F --> G[Layer 2]
+    F --> G[Gemini Synthesis]
-    G --> H[GPT-4 Agent]
+    G --> H[Layer 2]
-    G --> I[Claude Agent]
+    H --> I[GPT-4 Agent]
-    G --> J[Gemini Agent]
+    H --> J[Claude Agent]
-    H --> K[Aggregate Responses]
+    H --> K[Gemini Agent]
-    I --> K
+    I --> L[Aggregation & Peer Review]
-    J --> K
+    J --> L
-    K --> L[Layer 3]
+    K --> L
-    L --> M[GPT-4 Agent]
-    L --> N[Claude Agent]
-    L --> O[Gemini Agent]
+    L --> M[Gemini Synthesis]
-    M --> P[Aggregate Responses]
+    M --> N[Claude Final Output]
-    N --> P
+    N --> O[Final Response]
-    O --> P
-    P --> Q[Final Rewrite]
-    Q --> R[Final Output]
 ```

-This architecture allows for:

-- Iterative refinement of responses through multiple layers
-- Leveraging strenths of different LLMs
-- Sophisticated aggregation of diverse model outputs

 ## Process Flow:

 1. The user input is fed into the first layer.
 2. In each layer:
-   - ALl agents process the input simultaneuously.
+   - All agents process the input simultaneously.
-   - Responses from all agents are aggregated using Claude as a synthesizer.
+   - Each agent then reviews and aggregates all responses, including their own, with enhanced critical analysis.
+   - Gemini synthesizes the aggregated responses and provides a devil's advocate perspective.
-3. The aggregated output becomes the input for the next layer.
+3. The synthesized output becomes the input for the next layer.
-4. This process repeates through all layers.
+4. This process repeats through all layers.
-5. A final rewrite step ensures the response is coherent and directly addresses the user's prompt.
+5. Claude generates the final output based on all layer syntheses, performing a thorough cross-check against the original prompt.

+## New Features

+1. **Enhanced Aggregation**: Each agent now performs a more rigorous analysis, including assumption challenging, mathematical verification, and peer review.
+2. **Devil's Advocate**: The synthesis step now includes an aggressive devil's advocate perspective to challenge prevailing answers.
+3. **Logic Tree Exploration**: Agents are instructed to explore multiple interpretations using logic trees.
+4. **Final Cross-Check**: The final output generation includes a thorough cross-check against the original prompt.
+5. **Detailed Markdown Logging**: The system now generates comprehensive markdown logs of the entire process.

+## Key Differences from the Original Paper

+1. **Specialized Roles**: We use Gemini specifically for synthesis and Claude for final output, leveraging their unique strengths.
+2. **Enhanced Critical Analysis**: Our implementation includes more rigorous peer review and assumption challenging at each stage.
+3. **Devil's Advocate Perspective**: We've added a dedicated step to critically challenge the prevailing answers.
+4. **Flexible Layer Configuration**: Users can choose the number of layers, with recommendations for optimal performance.
+5. **Comprehensive Logging**: Our system provides detailed, structured logs of the entire reasoning process.

 ## Features

 **Color-Coded CLI Output**
-The CLI displays color-coded outputs for each agent in each layer:
+The CLI displays color-coded outputs for each stage of the process, enhancing readability and understanding of the workflow.

-- Red: GPT-4
-- Green: Claude
-- Yellow: Gemini

-This feature allows for easy visual distinction between different agents' responses.

 **Full Text Display**
-The CLI now shows the full text of each agent's response at each layer, providing a comprehensive view of the reasoning process.
+The CLI shows the full text of each agent's response at each layer, providing a comprehensive view of the reasoning process.

-**HTML Report Generation**
+**Markdown Report Generation**
-After each interaction, an HTML report (moa_report.html) is generated, containing:
+After each interaction, a detailed Markdown report is generated, containing:
 - The original prompt
 - Full responses from each agent at each layer
+- Synthesis and devil's advocate perspectives
-- The final synthesized response
+- The final response

-The HTML report uses color-coding for easy readability:

-- Light red background: GPT-4 responses
-- Light green background: Claude responses
-- Light blue background: Gemini responses
-- Light cyan background: Final synthesized response

 This report is useful for in-depth analysis of the MoA process and for sharing results.